MicahBrun/Continuous-Complex-Valued-Cellular-Automata/README.md

-# Continuous Complex Valued Cellular Automata
+# Continuous Complex-Valued Cellular Automata
 Inspired by Lenia and quantum mechanics, this cellular automata evolves according to the Schrödinger equation, with a convolutional Hamiltonian.

 The kernel and initial state is defined within the relevant funtions inside main.cpp.